Chamber Music Lab

 Chamber Music Lab PERFORMANCES

-* Chamber Music Lab coachings end in early May.
+* Chamber Music Lab coachings end in late May, or whenever the ensemble has completed their coaching series.

 A limited number of tuition scholarships are available to students who demonstrate significant financial need.
 Additionally, a limited number of instrument scholarships are available to students who are unable to afford the cost of purchasing or renting a violin/viola/cello to use an AMFS-owned instrument while enrolled in Chamber Music Lab.